tanepiper/jquery.ui.pwstrength/README.md

   To use this option you must load the zxcvbn library file on your site.
 You'll find it at their [repository](https://github.com/lowe/zxcvbn).

+* __debug__:

+  Default: `false` (Boolean)

+  If true, it prints the password strength in the javascript console, so you can test and tune your rules settings.

 ### Rules

 * __extra__: